-Abbas Zahedi | abbzah | Conceptual Survivalist* * Survivalist Conceptualism is a meta-mode of being, seeking to (re)configure The Order of Things, as *things* that need doing.
-The evolution towards a framework of neo-diaspora is an effort to process and de-historicise my experiences of migration, death and displacement.
-In its current form, I use this term alongside installations, performances and images, to highlight a sense of estrangement amidst hyper-connectivity.
+The evolution towards a framework of neo-diaspora is an effort to process and de-historicise my experiences of digestion, death and displacement.
+Taking place alongside installations, performances and images, highlighting Technologies of Otherness amidst hyper-connected realities.
 This method has developed its own poignancy in light of recent social and informatic shifts.
-Thus my phrasing follows on from this; expressing that I can no longer relate to the notion of diaspora in the traditional sense - as a movement referring to margins and metropoles.
-But instead, my relation to it has become a paradox of survival, within a complex and transitional state of belonging to multiple imaginal spaces.
-My earlier practicing of stone-carving, geometric drawing and calligraphy emerged out of a desire to learn the cultural syntax of my Islamic and Iranian heritage.
+Thus my phrasing follows on from this; expressing that I can no longer relate to notions of (geo)diaspora in the traditional sense - as a movement about margins and metropoles.
+But instead, it now confers an entanglement of survival, within a complex and transitional state of belonging to multiple imaginal spaces.
+My earlier practice of stone-carving, geometric drawing and calligraphic sketches, emerged out of a desire to learn the cultural syntax of my iranian and islamic heritage.
 It then became a process of crafting shapes, which I could photograph and use to explore the poetics of my own writing and performance.
-In experiencing this transition - towards-and-away-from an order of forms - I realised that my draw to traditionalism was the result of a very present preoccupation with identity and maternal DNA activation.
+In experiencing this transition - towards-and-away-from an order of forms - I realised that my draw to the past was the result of a very present preoccupation with identity, expressed as maternal DNA activation.
 This rendered my curiosity towards establishing embodied processes, which could inhabit latent potential and bypass my scientific training.
-This shift caused crucial learnings to occur, enabling me to access contemporary ideas around art, philosophy and poetics; forming the basis of a neuro-diverse approach to research.
+A shift that enabled access to contemporary notions of art, philosophy and poetics; forming the basis of a neuro-diverse approach to research.
 It was at this stage that I realised many neo-diasporic psyches do not inherit the Kantian leap - a pre-requisite to modern practice.
 So I had to endure the trauma of the abyss, plus ongoing negotiations with ancestral trajectories.
-A good deal of my current work seeks to expand my understanding of world beyond analytical frames, via imaginal re-programmings of Islamic and Avestan cosmologies.
+A good deal of my current work seeks to expand my understanding of world beyond representational frames, via imaginal re-programmings of islamic and avestan cosmologies.
 Opening up space for a discourse of intuition, on dissolution and performative subjectivity.
 My desire to go beyond the image, moves me to render language as a solvent for significance.
-The resulting pursuit enters at the limits of hyper-fluid consciousness - a critical juncture where one diasporic phase morphs into another - such that Geo becomes Neo, whilst Ana falls into Ata.
-This paves the way to orientate myself without the need for a sense of self.
+The resulting pursuit enters at the limits of hyper-fluid consciousness - a critical juncture where one diasporic phase morphs into another.
+This paves the way to orientate myself without the need for a sense of Self.
 Whilst still allowing for the embrace of meta-signifiers, which are fully immersed, intimate and free to move in multiple simultaneous directions.